-Join Garrick Chow for an in-depth discussion in this video Adding audio clips, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Adding audio clips, part of Learning FL Studio.

 Not all of the sounds you use in your FL Studio Project will be generated from within FL Studio every single time.…Instead of programing a beat or playing in a MIDI keyboard, you might want to import…other audio files like sound effects, samples, or even performances you recorded in other apps.…So in this movie, I'll show you how to import an audio file into your project.…Let's start by choosing Channels > Add one, and then from here, I'll choose Audio clip.…Notice that adds one channel to the Channel window.…It's called Audio Clip.
 And remember, no matter what pattern you have selected, you always…have the same channels in each pattern.…

 It's just a matter of whether you use this channels in those patterns.…But currently, this channel is empty because I don't have a sound assigned to that Audio Clip channel.…So I'll click it to open the Channels Settings window.…Then I'll click the Folder button to browse for the file I want to import.…Now here, under Files of type, you can see all the different audio formats that are supported…

 - Inserting plugins